 - Hole punch and square papers used for checking predictions

-- Hold a square piece of paper and clearly show children that you are folding it in half along the vertical midline with the fold at the left (as seen from the children’s perspective).
+- Hold a square piece of paper and clearly show children that you are folding it in half along the vertical midline with the fold at the left.

 - With the paper held in front of you, punch a hole in the middle of the side without the fold.